- Treatment for erectile dysfunction with Viagra®

 How long do the effects last?

-The effects may last for up to around 4–5 hours, although this varies between individuals.
+The effects may last for up to around 4–5 hours, though this varies between individuals

 Can I take Viagra® more than once per day?